NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/MachineLearning/GP/GPBasicInfo.md

 Thus, a GP is the natural generalization of multivariate random variables to infinite (countably or continuous) index sets.
 They look like random functions, but with characteristic degrees of smoothness, correlation lengths, and ranges.

 Gaussian processes (GPs) are often used for *nonparametric regression*.
-Cf., fitting a polynomial, where the basis functions are $1, x, x^2,\ldots, x^d$ and the coefficients are the parameters.
+Compare fitting a polynomial, where the basis functions are $1, x, x^2,\ldots, x^d$ and the coefficients are the parameters.
 This is *parametric regression*.
 So with GPs we do not have the corresponding set of parameters for basis functions.
 But there are parameters that specify the GP itself.
 Besides regression, the other most common applications of GPs are to *interpolation*.
-To carry out either of these we need to *calibrate*, which means fitting the GP parameters.
+To carry out either of these we need to fit the GP parameters.

+## Specifying a GP

 A GP is specified by a mean function $m(x)$ [often written $\mu(x)$] and a positive semidefinite covariance function, also called a *kernel*, $\kappa(x,x')$ where $x \in \mathbb{R}^d$ and $d$ is the dimension of the parameter space.
 (We will generally suppress the $d$ dependence of $\kappa$.)
 If we know $m(x)$ and $\kappa(x,x')$, then a GP $f(x)$ is denoted